-Her work has received several honors, including a 2003 Presidential Early Career Award for Scientists and Engineers (PECASE), an R&D100 award, and three best paper prizes at international conferences.
-She was named a Distinguished Scientist of the Association for Computing Machinery (ACM) in 2011 and a Fellow of the Society for Industrial and Applied Mathematics (SIAM) in 2015.
+Recognitions for Dr. Kolda include a 2003 Presidential Early Career Award for Scientists and Engineers (PECASE), an R&D100 award, and three best paper prizes at international conferences.
+She was elected a Fellow of the Society for Industrial and Applied Mathematics (SIAM) in 2015, a Fellow of the Association for Computing Machinery (ACM) in 2019, and a member of the National Academy of Engineering (NAE) in 2020.

 Alton S. Householder Postdoc in Scientific Computing, 1997-99